MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-whats-new-in-the-mobile-apps.md

 ### Configure Power BI iOS mobile apps for report servers remotely

-Your report server admin can now use an MDM tool to configure Power BI iOS mobile app access to report servers.
-See [Configure Power BI iOS mobile app access to report servers remotely](report-server/configure-powerbi-mobile-apps-remote.md) for details.
+Your IT admin can now use an MDM tool to configure Power BI iOS mobile app access to a report server.
+See [Configure Power BI iOS mobile app access to a report server remotely](report-server/configure-powerbi-mobile-apps-remote.md) for details.

 ## April 2018